Ehrenfest theorem

 where A is some quantum mechanical operator and ⟨A⟩ is its expectation value.

 It is most apparent in the Heisenberg picture of quantum mechanics, where it amounts to just the expectation value of the Heisenberg equation of motion.
 It provides mathematical support to the correspondence principle.

 The reason is that Ehrenfest's theorem is closely related to Liouville's theorem of Hamiltonian mechanics, which involves the Poisson bracket instead of a commutator.
-Dirac's rule of thumb suggests that statements in quantum mechanics which contain a commutator correspond to statements in classical mechanics where the commutator is supplanted by a Poisson bracket multiplied by iħ.
+Dirac's rule of thumb suggests that statements in quantum mechanics that contain a commutator correspond to statements in classical mechanics where the commutator is supplanted by a Poisson bracket multiplied by iħ.
 This makes the operator expectation values obey corresponding classical equations of motion, provided the Hamiltonian is at most quadratic in the coordinates and momenta.
 Otherwise, the evolution equations still may hold approximately, provided fluctuations are small.